Dichotmy/Coursera-Projects/README.md

 # Coursera Projects

 Welcome to the Coursera Projects repository!
 This repository contains the projects I have completed as part of my journey through various Coursera courses.
-These projects showcase my skills in data science, data analysis, and Python programming, and demonstrate my ability to apply these skills to real-world datasets and problems.
+These projects showcase my skills in data science, data analysis, SQL, and Python programming, demonstrating my ability to apply these skills to real-world datasets and problems.

 ## Repository Structure